 VPN 1 on computer (host) > VPN 2 on virtual machine (VM)

 This is another setup that can be run without much hassle.
-Simple install VirtualBox (free), install and setup the operating system within the VM, such as Linux (free), and then install and run a VPN from within the VM.
+Simple install VirtualBox (free), install and set up the operating system within the VM, such as Linux (free), and then install and run a VPN from within the VM.
 This setup can also help protect you against browser fingerprinting by spoofing a different operating system from your host computer.

 You can also add a router to the mix, using three different VPN services: